labmccormick/WLSplot/README.md

 # Setting up WLSplot

-Walk-through tutorial on how to set up WLSplot on Ubuntu (done similarly on Mac): https://youtu.be/R_BCgvE1z6A
+Walk-through tutorial on how to set up WLSplot: https://youtu.be/R_BCgvE1z6A

 1. Install R and RStudio.
 Follow the tutorial here: https://rstudio-education.github.io/hopr/starting.html